jsiegenthaler/homebridge-eosstb/README.md

 #### Optional

 * **deviceNameAtRestart**: This is the device name discovered after Homebridge restart, and shown in the config tip in the Homebridge logs.
-It is purely for informative purposes.
+It is the initial set-top box name in Homekit, and is purely for informative purposes.
 You can add it to your config if you wish.
 Changing it has no effect.

+* **syncName**: You can choose to sync the HomeKit name with the physical set-top box name.
+If you set syncName to false, you can name the set-top box in HomeKit differently to the physical set-top box.
+Optional, defaults to true.

+* **name**: The device name.
+Set to anything you want.
+If syncName is true, the name will also be synced to the set-top box.
+Note that the set-top box name must be between 3 and 14 characters long; shorter names are expanded, longer names are truncated.
+Optional, defaults to the set-top box name.

 * **profile**: The profile name to use to load the channel list for the device.
-Optional, defaults to the Shared Profile if not found.
+Optional, defaults to the Shared Profile.
 If using the Shared Profile, the device loads the first 95 channels found.
 Most cable providers offer many more than 95 channels: my provider has 483, of which I am entitled to 287.
 To ensure you have a useful channel list on your iOS device, create a profile on your set-top box, and enter the profile name in the config.
 The channels will then be loaded from the profile.
 If your profile is changed to the set-top box, the changes will be pushed to HomeKit.

 * **maxChannels**: The maximum number of channels to load.
-Optional, defaults to 95 if not found.
+Optional, defaults to 95.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
 Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
 Optional, defaults to false.